SAP/e-mobility-charging-stations-simulator/README.md

 **src/assets/configurations/\<hashId\>.json**:

-The charging station configuration file is automatically generated at startup from the charging station configuration template file.
+The charging station configuration file is automatically generated at startup from the charging station configuration template file and are persistent.

 The charging station configuration file content can be regenerated partially on matching charging station configuration template file changes.
 The charging station serial number is kept unchanged.